mosi-sol/erc20/from scratch/readme.md

 talk between erc20`s by using [EIP20](https://eips.ethereum.org/EIPS/eip-20) -> [IERC20](https://github.com/mosi-sol/erc20/blob/main/IERC20.sol)

 ## how to use:
-import this contract like following codes:
+import this contract like following codes, & use costructor:
 ```
 // SPDX-License-Identifier: MIT
 pragma solidity ^0.8.10;